 ResearchKit, launched by Apple, provides an open-source software framework allowing researchers to create apps that can collect clinical data via wearable devices and smartphones.

 The integration of wearable health monitors with smartphones now offers increasing capabilities to collect and store health data in real time.
 As long as a person is operating the device, data can be collected continuously to provide larger samples, and samples that give a fuller picture of a person’s health and performance – as opposed to a snapshot in time that lacks the context of what happened before and after.

 In a research setting, this has the potential to provide data to researchers faster, and to improve accuracy in record keeping because it does not rely on a person manually recording data.
 Additionally, there may be the potential to improve patient recruitment for trials by using technology that minimises the requirements on patients to manually collect data or to make clinical trial site visits.

 Increased use of wearables in clinical trials

 An increasing number of pharmaceutical and biotechnology sponsors are already using wearables to realise the potential benefits.
-According to the National Institutes of Health, at least 299 clinical trials were using wearables as of late 2015 (3).
+Around 1,400 clinical trials have been conducted using wearable devices (3)

 These studies involve therapeutic areas including asthma, cancer, schizophrenia and diabetes.
 Just a couple of examples include: